 The Grotto, The National Sanctuary of Our Sorrowful Mother

 A peaceful oasis in the midst of the city, The Grotto is set among 62 acres of botanical gardens.
 As an internationally renowned Catholic sanctuary, The Grotto offers a place of quiet reflection for all people.
 More than 100 beautiful statues and shrines are nestled among flower-lined pathways winding under towering firs.
-Gardens and gift shop are open daily; group tours and daily Mass are also offered.
+Gardens and the gift shop are open daily; group tours and daily Mass are also offered.

 Miracle Theatre Group

 The Miracle Theatre Group, which deservedly dubs itself “the Northwest’s premier Latino arts and culture organization,” is the heart of Oregon’s Hispanic arts scene.
 In addition to offering Spanish, English and bilingual plays, festivals and musical performances, Miracle also features a community space for art exhibits, seasonal festivals and other events.

 Portland Art Museum